 COMM 250 Masters of the American Cinema.
 A historical study of representative fiction film makers from D.W.
 Griffith to Spike Lee.
 IAI F2 908.
-3 semester hours.
+3 semester credit hours.
+Communications Core Elective.
+Artistic and Creative Mode of Inquiry (QCA).
+3 semester credit hours.
 Communications Core Elective.

 COMM 251 History of Film.
 A cross-cultural study of the development of the cinema from its late 19th century origins to the present.
 IAI F2 909.
-3 semester hours.
 Communications Core Elective.
+Artistic and Creative Mode of Inquiry (QCA).
+3 semester credit hours.